 Solar Certification in Arizona

-Chandler-Gilbert Community College in Arizona is one of the first in the country to provide solar energy training to students, according to Arizona Central.
-The four-week solar course prepares students for the North American Board of Certified Energy Practitioners exam, as well as externships with a variety of solar energy companies in the area.
-The course was offered in response to the high unemployment rate for construction workers in the state, as well as a need to staff solar companies with qualified individuals.
+According to Arizona Central, chandler-Gilbert Community College in Arizona is one of the first in the country to provide solar energy training to students.
+The four-week solar course prepares students for the North American Board of Certified Energy Practitioners exam and externships with various solar energy companies in the area.
+The course was offered in response to the high unemployment rate for construction workers in the state and the need to staff solar companies with qualified individuals.

 Rocky Mountain Solar Training Program